vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

    - MASTER2 -- Static IP address which will be assigned to third master  machine.
    - WORKER0 -- Static IP address which will be assigned to first worker  machine.
    - NETMASK -- Netmask associated with the network on which above IP addresses were assgined to
    - GATEWAY -- Gateway address associated with network on which above IP addreses were assigned to

+  <b> Openshift Environment Property </b>

+   - OPENSHIFT=/usr/local/openshift  -- Location of vcd toolkit for OpenShift
+   - FILETRANSPILER=$OPENSHIFT/filetranspiler/filetranspile -- Location of FILETRANSPILER the program which updates ignition with static ip
+   - MASTERNAME  prefix of name of the master machine
+   - WORKERNAME -- prefix of name of the worker machine
+   - BASEDOMAIN --  name of the base domain
+   - PREFIXTODOMAIN -- name of the prfix which will be preneded to the base
+   - SERVICENETWORK -- service natowork i.e., 172.31.0.0
+   - SERVICENETWORKCIDR -- CIDR for above network 16 is recommended
+   - PULLSECRET -- location of pull secret file downloaded from Redhat portal for given registered supported Redhat user.
+   - OSENVID -- OpenShift ENV ID -- no change necessary
+   - HTTPIGNPATH -- Path to bootstrap ignition file -- no change needed
+   - DNSPOPULATE -- yes/no -- for dnsmasq yes is the default value.
+   - DNSMASQCONF -- location of the dnsmasq file -- no change needed

+  <b> TERRAFORM related environment properties </b>
+   - TERRAFORMID -- No change needed
+   - VCDVAPP -- name of vapp which contains all vms associated with OpenShift
+   -